HexalCCG/hexal/card-design/element-fire.md

 Spell, Reaction - **Electric Shock**
 	Cost: 0
 	Cast at any time.
-Deal 1 damage to a creature, and give it -1 attack until the end of the turn.
+Deal 1 damage to a creature.
+It can't attack or counterattack until the end of the turn.

 Spell, Reaction - **Immolate**
 	Cost: 1 Fire